Many times young students, who are following the finance stream, are not really sure what they actually want to do in future.

 It also includes intelligence on the Investment Banking team working on the transaction, profiles of key Investment Bankers, previous success stories and key techniques used by them (i.e. explanations as to why they should be appointed for the transaction!)

-As an equity research analyst in the USA working in a top firm such as Merrill Lynch, Goldman Sachs, J.P.
-Morgan or Citi Bank, you could begin your career as a junior equity research analyst and then climb the ladder to become an equity analyst, then a senior equity research analyst, then a VP (vice president), then a Head of Research, then a regional fund manager and finally the global fund manager.
+As an equity research person in the USA working in a top firm such as Merrill Lynch, Goldman Sachs, J.P.
+Morgan or Citi Bank, you could begin your career as a junior equity research person and then climb the ladder to become an equity analyst, then a senior equity research person than a VP (vice president), then a Head of Research, then a regional fund manager and finally the global fund manager.

 Here you have a quasi-mid-level where you could possibly have a senior analyst and then research analysts, but it’s quite less hierarchical than how it is in Investment Banking.